aws-samples/aws-hpc-tutorials/content/04-container-parallelcluster/02-update-PC.md

 #### 3. Add a compute queue

-In this step, you will a new compute queue that use **c5.xlarge** EC2 instances.
+In this step, you will add a new compute queue that use **c5.xlarge** EC2 instances.

 Let create a new compute resources named __c5xlarge__:
 ```bash